egmkang/GrpcConsul/README.md

   * Client tries to invoke a service with Consul as resolver
   * Services are checked by Consul
   * Client can blacklist endpoints for a while and recover then
+  * Client can choose an endpoint strategy and retry

 # How to run ?